jjnguyenn/gymapp/README.md

 There is a customized Settings modal that allows you to change your page settings and preferred units as it also updates the different loggers as you're logged in.

-This website was hosted under GitHub, you can go to the site by clicking the following link.
+This website is hosted by GitHub, you can navigate to the site by clicking the following URL.

 https://jjnguyenn.github.io/gymapp/